 Budapest has a tremendously rich natural spring water reservoir, right under the city of Budapest, also under the Gellert Hill and the Buda Hill.
 The wells under the City Park supply water to the world famous Szechenyi Bath and the lesser known Dagaly Bath.

 Budapest is indeed the City of Baths.
-There are about ten baths in Budapest which are outstanding.
+There are about ten Budapest baths which are outstanding.
 The top 3 baths are hard to choose, but our choice goes to Szechenyi Thermal Bath, Gellert Bath and Rudas Bath.

 As the City of Baths, Budapest offers the most unique weekend parties in the city, and in Europe.
 If you love parties, do not miss out on the summer time Szechenyi Bath pool parties, or the winter time thermal Magic Bath parties in Lukacs Baths.
 The coolest parties of the year are the Cinetrip pool parties – both in Szechenyi Baths, including the NYE Budapest Bath Party!